navapbc/template-application-nextjs/docs/decisions/app/0003-design-system.md

 ## Context and Problem Statement

 Projects should avoid reinventing the wheel where possible.
-A common place to do this is in the UI, by using a design system for frontend components and utility classes.
+A common place to do this is in the UI, by using a design system for front-end components and utility classes.
 This can help avoid inconsistencies in the UI, and can reduce barriers for new developers.

 We want to use a design system that is: